 Fanny throws together a number of iconic looks.
 What piece of clothing would you steal from her if you could? (and did you?)

 Actually I did.
 I did.
 I took a combination, like a swimsuit, which I really, really love.
 There is also a [pair of] shorts with banana patterns on it.
 I love it.
 But actually, I bring a lot of my own clothes.
 Like the yellow jacket is mine, some shorts and tops were mine.
 Actually I brought a T-shirt from my friend’s band called Faire.
 So it was a mix of my own personal stuff and the amazing work of the costume designer.
 The idea was that I had to feel good in the clothes – it was important to the costume designer and the director.

 What is next for you?

 For me, I am going to make another music video.
-I am patiently waiting for the end of the Covid for working as an actress again.
-I am still in the sitcom I was [before] in France but I really want to make some more films like the one we made in England.
+I am patiently waiting for the end of the Covid to work as an actress again.
+I am still in the sitcom I was in [before in] France but I really want to make some more films like the one we made in England.
 I hope I will film in England again.
-Cross fingers.
+Cross your fingers!

 At the beginning of the film Fanny encourages us to ‘Forget safety.
 Live where you fear to live.
 Destroy your reputation.
 Be notorious.’
 What’s the best advice you’ve ever been given?

 But it’s so hard this question!
 I still think ‘Forget safety.
 Live where you fear to live.
 Destroy your reputation.
 Be notorious’ is pretty good advice.
 I think some of the best advice I’ve had – it might sound stupid – is to be true to yourself and be generous.
 I use it in life and work